 - Like and comment on customers’ payments to their business

 Customer engagement is important for businesses looking to get the most out of Venmo.
 The app not only allows companies to accept payment but also engages, retains, and expands customers.
+And, if you're having trouble engaging customers, you can always hire a digital marketing agency to help you.

 Why Small Businesses Avoid Venmo